dianeooty/cryptoclustering/README.md

 ## General Information
 Using the data found in resources for crytocurrencies, I found the best k values with the scaled data and PCA data.
-The results were then compared to find which method yield better result.
+The original data was first scaled using StandardScaler() module and then the k and inertia values were used to display the elbow curve.
+Fromt the elbow curve, we can determine the best k value to use for the model.
+A scatter plot was then displayed to identify the clusters.
+For the PCA data, a new dataframe was created with the PCA values before finding the k values.
+Ocne the k and inertia values were generated, another scatter plot was displayed for visualization.
+The results were then compared to find which method produced a better visualization for the clusters.

 ## Technologies Used